diptobiswasanime4/Notes/DBMS/Data, Information, Database, Meta-data.md

 **Meta-data** is the definition of a database.
 In other words, **Meta-data** is the complete description of a database including all the constraints.
 ### Properties of Database

-1. Database represents the real-world (mini-world)
+1. Database represents aspects of the real-world (mini-world)
+2. Database is a logically coherent collection of data with an inherent meaning
+3. Database is designed, built, and populated with data for a specific purpose
 # Related Notes

 1. [[Database Management System]]